Prime numbers

 Note: This example needs a lot of computing power; therefore you may want to set the environment variable JULIA_NUM_THREADS=auto before running julia.

-using SimilaritySearch, SimSearchManifoldLearning, Primes, Plots, StatsBase, LinearAlgebra, Markdown, Random
+using SimilaritySearch, SimSearchManifoldLearning, Primes, PlotlyLight, StatsBase, LinearAlgebra, Markdown, Random

 Now, we can define our dataset.
 The set of factors are found using the Primes package.
 Note that we use VectorDatabase to represent the dataset.